Sequencing-enabled Hierarchical Cooperative CAV On-ramp Merging Control with Enhanced Stability and Feasibility: SIMULATION AND RESULTS

 \subsection{Local Stability and Upper-level Controller Experiments}

 In this subsection, we examine both the local asymptotic stability of the lower-level longitudinal controller and the effectiveness of the proposed mixed-integer programming (MIP) upper-level controller.
-A scenario is designed with mainline CAVs and on-ramp CAVs positioned close to each other on the virtual Z-axis, while having different number of vehicles, and relatively large variance in velocity.
+It is crucial to present the convergence of states and the efficiency of the trajectory evolution, hence a scenario is designed with large initial state deviations.
+Furthermore, different number of vehicles are placed on the two roads to verify the traffic density balancing property of the upper-level controller.
+To avoid overlaps between trajectories and provide a clear view of the trajectory evolution, a total number of 5 CAVs are generated.
+Note that, the number of vehicles does not impact the results since the upper-level controller is designed without explicit dependence on the number of vehicles and the asymptotic stability is proved for each vehicle.
 The MIP controller determines each CAV’s merging sequence and convey it to the CAV’s lower-level longitudinal controller to initiate the merging process.
 We compare the position and state evolution, along with quantitative criteria of the MIP controller’s merging process to a FIFO baseline, highlighting both the local stability characteristic and the proposed MIP controller’s superiority.

-In scenario 1, 3 mainline CAVs and 2 on-ramp CAVs are generated.
-The foremost CAV on both lanes are placed at a position of -300m with respect to the virtual Z-axis, with an added uniformly distributed deviation between -1$m$ to 1$m$.
-The subsequent CAVs are generated at intervals of 30$m$ on both lanes, each with uniformly distributed deviations ranging from -1$m$ to 1$m$.
-The initial velocities for the CAVs incrementally increase on the mainline and decrease on the on-ramp along the CAV strings, starting at a velocity of 15$m/s$, both carry uniformly distributed deviations between -0.8$m/s$ and 0.8$m/s$ and.
-The initial acceleration is randomly generated between -0.5$m/s^2$ and 0.5$m/s^2$.
-The weights are selected as: $Q_{lon}=diag(0.01,0.02,0.01)$, $R_{lon}=0.01$, by setting $\varepsilon=0.5$, based on Proposition \ref{prop asymptotic 1}, we obtain the corresponding $\beta=1600$ to ensure local asymptotic local stability.
+In scenario 1, we simulate 3 mainline CAVs and 2 on-ramp CAVs.
+The leading CAVs on both lanes start at -300m relative to the virtual Z-axis, with a uniformly distributed deviation from -1$m$ to 1$m$.
+Successive CAVs are placed at 30$m$ intervals on both lanes, each with deviations ranging from -1$m$ to 1$m$.
+Initial velocities of the CAVs incrementally increase on the mainline and decrease on the on-ramp, starting from 15$m/s$, with uniformly distributed deviations between -0.8$m/s$ and 0.8$m/s$.
+Initial accelerations are randomly set between -0.5$m/s^2$ and 0.5$m/s^2$.
+The weights are selected as: $Q_{lon}=diag(0.01,0.02,0.01)$, $R_{lon}=0.01$, by setting $\varepsilon=0.5$, based on Proposition \ref{prop asymptotic 1}, we obtain the corresponding $\beta=1600$ to ensure asymptotic local stability.

 Fig. \ref{fig:mip} displays the evolution of position and states during the merging process using MIP.
 The dashed lines represent on-ramp CAVs, while the solid lines represent mainline CAVs. \ref{fig:mip}(a) demonstrates that MIP indeed prioritizes merging for the mainline, which has higher traffic density.
 As shown in Fig. \ref{fig:mip}(b-c), the MIP controller takes into account both spacing deviation and speed difference from the predecessor, allowing the initial speed difference to directly counteract the spacing deviation.
 Moreover, as shown in Fig. \ref{fig:mip}(d), the acceleration evolution using MIP controller exhibits relatively small peaks.
 In contrast, as shown in Fig. \ref{fig:fifo}(a-c), the FIFO strategy solely considers the position of the CAVs, it also results in a situation where CAV 2, 3, and 4 have to accelerate/decelerate until the speed differences evolve to the opposite direction before the spacing deviation begins to be eliminated.
 This results in an initial surge in the spacing deviation.
 Furthermore, the acceleration evolution shows relatively large peaks.